 - Regenerated Cashmere

-House of Dagmar uses 100% regenerated cashmere that is made from post-factory waste in Italy, manually selected to create a luxury yarn.
+House of Dagmar uses 100% regenerated cashmere made from post-factory waste in Italy, which is manually selected to create a luxury yarn.

-Fold the sweater by putting it flat out on a table with the front down, fold in the arms and then fold the bottom half up so that the bottom hem meets the neck.
-Never hang your cashmere sweaters – as they tent to get the shape of the hanger if you do so.
-Before putting it back in the wardrobe, make sure the sweater is clean and completely dry, to keep shape and avoid clothing moths that love luxurious fabrics.
+Fold the sweater by putting it flat out on a table, front down, fold in the arms followed by the bottom half so that the bottom hem meets the neck.
+Never hang your cashmere sweaters as they tend to form to the shape of the hanger.
+Make sure the garment is clean and completely dry before putting it back in the wardrobe.
+This will help keep its shape and avoid pests and clothing moths that love luxurious fabrics.